Kong/docs.konghq.com/app/konnect/servicehub/service-documentation.md

 no_version: true
 ---

 A core function of the Dev Portal is publishing Service descriptions and API specs.
 Developers can use the spec and corresponding descriptions to access, consume, and register new applications against your Services.

-For a step by step tutorial on publishing a Service description and an API spec to the Dev Portal, see our [Get Started: Set Up and Access Dev Portal](/konnect/getting-started/publish-service) guide.
+Through Service Hub, you can also publish any Service in your catalog and its documentation to the Dev Portal.
+Publishing services to the Dev Portal is the only way to expose your service to developers.
+Once the Service is published and available to developers, they can apply for access by [registering](/konnect/dev-portal/access-and-approval/dev-reg/) a developer account.
+You can also [manage](/konnect/dev-portal/access-and-approval/manage-devs/) access to the Dev Portal from the {{site.konnect_saas}} interface.

 ## Service descriptions

 You can provide extended descriptions of your Services with a Markdown (`.md`) file.
 The contents of this file will be displayed as the introduction to your API in the Dev Portal.
 ### Upload a Service description

 1. From the left navigation menu, open the {% konnect_icon servicehub %} **Service Hub** page.